mahshadarshi/GuessTheNumber/README.md

 ## Credits

-This program was written by Mahshad Arshi for the final project of the "AI in Logistics" class at the University of Duisburg-Essen.
+This program has been written by Mahshad Arshi for the final project of the "AI in Logistics" class at the University of Duisburg-Essen.